29 Meanings

 How long an hour can take

-When you're starting into open space
+When you're staring into open

-When I feel I'm slipping further away
+When I feel I'm slipping further

 I remember that everyday